seleniumbase/seleniumbase-mcp/README.md

 - macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
 - Windows: `%APPDATA%\Claude\claude_desktop_config.json`

 Restart Claude Desktop.
-You should see a 🔨 tools icon indicating the server(s) connected, with tools like `start_browser`, `goto_url`, `click_element`, etc. available.
+You should see a 🔨 tools icon indicating the server(s) connected, with tools like `start_browser`, `open_url`, `click_element`, etc. available.
 Only keep the entries you actually want.
 Three separate browser-automation servers is a lot if you only need one.

 ## 4. Connect it to Claude Code